fluxth/fluxbitc/README.md

 - ffmpeg
 - ffprobe

-Fortunately, on macOS you can run:
+Fortunately on macOS, you can run:
 ```bash
 ./install.sh
 ```